 See all of the best EE phone deals (opens in new tab)

 The biggest lure to O2 is the network's Priority rewards.
 From 2-4-1 dinners and free coffees to first refusal on big gig tickets, O2 is the network for regular goodies.
 Plus, they have 1,000s of Wi-Fi hotspots in shops and cafes that you can connect to.
 O2 also has a great 5G rollout now.

 See all of the best O2 phone deals (opens in new tab)

-Three doesn't really do the fancy features like O2 and Vodafone's reward schemes or EE's streaming subscriptions...it's just really cheap.
+Three's big selling point is that it throws out some fantastic value phone deals and usually with huge masses of data included.
 Three often has the lowest prices around for big data plans, especially on 100GB or unlimited data plans.
 It also has one of the best rollouts of 5G so far.